This post may contain affiliate links. Please read our disclosure policy.

-This crescent roll breakfast casserole is a delicious way to feed a crowd—and it’s also as incredibly easy as my top-rated Easy Breakfast Casserole!
+This crescent roll breakfast casserole is a delicious way to feed a big group of people and it’s just as easy as my top-rated Easy Breakfast Casserole and Overnight Breakfast Casserole!
 Simply layer crescent rolls, sausage, cheese, and eggs in a baking dish, and bake until golden brown.
-When you don’t have time to make a homemade pie crust for a quiche, this crescent roll breakfast casserole recipe will come to the rescue!
+Boom!
+Your work is done.

-The crescent rolls provide a fluffy, buttery base, while the eggs, cheese, and sausage make this breakfast casserole hearty, satisfying, and full of flavor.
-It only takes a few minutes to whip up, so the hardest part is waiting for it to finish baking!
+The crescent rolls provide a fluffy, buttery base, while the eggs, cheese, and sausage make this recipe hearty, satisfying, and full of flavor.
+Truly, the hardest part is waiting for it to finish baking!

 See recipe card below this post for ingredient quantities and full instructions.